 Quiet cabin; responsive handling; swift acceleration; versatile hatchback body style; upscale character

-Standard equipment includes 17-in alloy wheels, LED running lights and taillights, rain-sensing wipers, leather-wrapped multi-function steering wheel, EV-specific smartphone app with remote functions (My Mercedes Electric Vehicle Homepage), 4.5-in color driver information display, MB-Tex synthetic leather upholstery, 14-way power front seats with driver's-side memory settings, split/folding rear seats, dual-zone automatic climate control, infotainment system with 7-in central display and console-mounted control knob, voice-controlled navigation system, Bluetooth and an 8-speaker audio system with a USB port and HD radio.
+The 2015 Mercedes-Benz B-Class Electric Drive is offered in a single trim level.
+Standard features include 17-inch alloy wheels, LED running lights and taillights, a 3-spoke multifunction steering wheel, a hybrid-specific vehicle app with remote functions (My Mercedes Electric Vehicle Homepage), keyless entry/start, a 4.5-in color driver-information display, MB-Tex synthetic-leather upholstery, 14-way power front seats with memory settings, split-folding rear seatbacks, dual-zone automatic climate control, the COMAND infotainment system with a 7-in central display and console-mounted control knob, a voice-controlled navigation system, Bluetooth and an 8-speaker audio system with a USB port and HD Radio.

-Rear seat space is adequate, although this is a compact hatchback, so it's not exactly roomy.
-Cargo capacity measures 17.7 cu ft behind the rear seats, which isn't all that impressive, but it expands to a healthy 51.4 cu ft with those seats folded flat.
+Rear-seat space is adequate in the B-Class Electric Drive, though this is a small hatchback, so it's not exactly roomy back there.
+Cargo capacity measures 17.7 cu ft. behind the rear seatbacks, which isn't all that impressive, but it expands to a healthy 51.4 cu ft. with those seatbacks folded flat.

 |Basic||4 Years/50,000 Miles|